kwojcicki/kwojcicki.github.io/_portfolio/propertyboss.md

 ---
-anchor: Elasticbeat
+anchor: PropertyBoss
-title: Elasticbeats
+title: PropertyBoss
-image: img/portfolio/elasticbeat.png
+image: img/portfolio/pb.png
-description: Elasticbeat is a fantastic open source project part of the Elastic family.
-Beats are lightweight data shippers to capture all sorts of data such as logs, metrics or http responses.
-While utilizing these Beats I encountered various bugs inside of their code.
-Working with the Elastic team I pushed out PRs to fix multiple bugs and submited multiple backport PRs.
+description: As part of a high school project worked on a team to develop a property management website.
+The functionality of the website was completed to the satisfcation of a client.
-team: Single
+team: Team
-date: November 2017
+date: September 2015
-category: ELKB
+category: PropertyBoss
 ---